Europe's Top Court Says Trade Pacts Need Consent From All EU Countries -- 2nd Update

-LUXEMBOURG – The European Union's top court on Tuesday curbed the bloc's power to sign off trade pacts without explicit backing from EU members in a decision that poses risks to future deals, including with Britain.
+LUXEMBOURG – The European Union's top court curbed the bloc's power to sign off on trade pacts without explicit backing from EU members, in a decision that poses risks to future deals, including with Britain.

 Continue Reading Below

-Judges in the Luxembourg-based court said a free-trade agreement between the EU and Singapore concluded in 2014 would have to be ratified by the bloc's members to take effect.
+Judges in the Luxembourg-based court on Tuesday said a free-trade agreement between the EU and Singapore concluded in 2014 would have to be ratified by the bloc's members to take effect.

-"The free-trade agreement with Singapore can, as it stands, be concluded only by the EU and the member states acting together."
+"The free-trade agreement with Singapore can, as it stands, be concluded only by the EU and the member states acting together," the European Court of Justice said.

-While the decision is a setback to the commission and the European Parliament, both of which argued that the EU had broader power vis-à-vis the bloc's members, it is not as expansive as had been expected.
+While the decision is a setback to the commission and the European Parliament, both of which argued that the EU had broader power vis-à-vis the bloc's members, it isn't as expansive as had been expected.

-In December, an adviser to the court argued that EU members also share some authority over labor and environmental standards, government procurement and trade in several transport services, and certain aspects of intellectual property rights.
+In December, an adviser to the court argued that EU members share some authority over labor and environmental standards, government procurement and trade in several transport services, and certain aspects of intellectual property rights.
 The judges, who often follow the advocate general's opinion, didn't follow that advice, however, constraining EU members' remit to dispute settlement and certain foreign investments.
+That means that Brussels could still ratify trade pacts alone with a relatively narrower scope.

 Continue Reading Below